usaid-cs/yesterday-i-learned/random.md

 1. Tree removals are very expensive.
 So is dirt.
 "Dirt cheap" isn't a thing.
 1. Donkey Kong has nothing to do with donkeys.
 1. Nautical miles were defined as one minute of latitude.
 Now a nautical mile is just 1852 metres.
-1. Dale Carnegie said, "Inaction breeds doubt and fear.
-Action breeds confidence and courage.
-If you want to conquer fear, do not sit home and think about it.
-Go out and get busy."
 1. "À la carte" are menu items they are sold separately, rather than as part of a combo.
-1. There are [*a lot*](http://www.npr.org/sections/krulwich/2011/06/01/128389587/look-up-the-billion-bug-highway-you-cant-see) of bugs in the sky.
-Like billions in a square kilometre of sky.
 1. [Texas was its own country in the 1800s.](https://en.wikipedia.org/wiki/Republic_of_Texas)
 1. [Hard phone cases are worse than soft cases in transferring the energy anywhere.](http://androidandme.com/2014/08/opinions/what-you-need-to-know-about-phone-cases-and-drop-protection-warning-science-content/)
 1. The [far side of the moon](https://en.wikipedia.org/wiki/Far_side_of_the_Moon) isn't always dark.
 It experiences two weeks of sunlight followed by two weeks of night.